baranidar/stockTicker/readme.txt

 celery -A stockTicker.celery worker -l info
 3) In a third window, start celery beat celery -A stockTicker beat -l INFO
-4) In terminal or 4ht window, start redis /Users/<>/Downloads/redis-6.2.6. - folder where redis is installed redis-server
+4) In terminal or 4th window, start redis cd .. - folder where redis is installed redis-server

 Instructions